-The 2020 Indigenous Student Trailblazer Award nominations and requests for submission are now open.
+The 2021 Indigenous Student Trailblazer Award Nominations and requests for submissions will open in Fall 2020.

 An independent “Indigenous Student Trailblazer Award Selection Committee” has been formed to shape the nomination and award selection process.
 The committee comprises of industry leaders whom we thank for generously donated time in the process:

 - Louise Grondin – Senior Vice President Environment, Sustainable Development & People, Agnico Eagle Mines Limited